Tanus186/CanopyRS_Setup/README.md

 ---

+NOTE:
+> If you follow this guide exactly in order, Step 5 will compile a "CPU-only" version of the AI (because the GPU tools aren't installed yet).
+Later, in Step 9, you will install the GPU tools (CUDA) and have to recompile the AI all over again, which takes an extra 30-40 minutes.
+>
+> **To save time and only compile once, you can do this:**
+> 1. Jump ahead to **Step 9**, but **ONLY do steps 9.1 and 9.2** (Download and Install the CUDA Toolkit).
+> 2. Come right back here to **Step 5** and run the compilation. *(Add the command `set FORCE_CUDA=1` right before the `pip install` command to guarantee it uses the GPU).*
+> 3. Proceed normally to Step 6, 7, and 8 to download your models.
+(When you reach Step 9 later, you can just skip it since you already did it).
+>
+> If you are worried about messing up the order, **simply ignore this note and follow the guide exactly as written!** It will make the computer do the work twice, but it is 100% guaranteed to work perfectly in the end.

 ## Step 5: Compiling Detectron2 and Detrex

 This step compiles the core object detection libraries.
 You will see some test commands fail at first—this is expected, and the subsequent commands will fix them.